bitcoinj/bitcoinj/README.md

 ### Building and Using the Wallet Tool

-The **bitcoinj** `tools` subproject includes a command-line Wallet Tool (`wallet-tool`) that can be used to create and manage **bitcoinj**-based wallets (both the HD keychain and SPV blockchain state.)
+The **bitcoinj** `wallettool` subproject includes a command-line Wallet Tool (`wallet-tool`) that can be used to create and manage **bitcoinj**-based wallets (both the HD keychain and SPV blockchain state.)
 Using `wallet-tool` on Bitcoin's test net is a great way to learn about Bitcoin and **bitcoinj**.

 To build an executable shell script that runs the command-line Wallet Tool, use:
 ```
-gradle bitcoinj-tools:installDist
+gradle bitcoinj-wallettool:installDist
 ```

 You can now run the `wallet-tool` without parameters to get help on its operation:
 ```
-./tools/build/install/wallet-tool/bin/wallet-tool
+./wallettool/build/install/wallet-tool/bin/wallet-tool
 ```

 To create a test net wallet file in `~/bitcoinj/bitcoinj-test.wallet`, you would use: